drewklein20/Compu-Feed/README.md

 I won't go into detailed instructions for how to build the feeder.
 If you are looking for an example, check out Rob Peck's project (https://github.com/peckrob/petfeedd).

 ### Wiring servo
+* Attach the ground wire to GND on the Raspberry Pi.
+* Attach the signal wire to the GPIO 17 pin on the Raspberry Pi.
+* Attach the power pin to 5V on the Raspberry Pi.

 ### Wiring scale
+* Attach the ground wire to GND on the Raspberry Pi.
+* Attach the DT wire to the GPIO 5 pin on the Raspberry Pi.
+* Attach the SCK wire to the GPIO 6 pin on the Raspberry Pi.
+* Attach the power pin to 5V on the Raspberry Pi.

+## RPI setup
 ### 1.)
 Install required packages
 ```
 sudo apt update && sudo apt upgrade -y